darrengalvin/thisisme/MAYA_VAPI_SYSTEM_PROMPT.md

 4. create-chapter - Create a new life chapter
    - ALWAYS include: userId: "{{userId}}"
-   - Required: title, start_year
+   - Required: title
+   - Provide either: start_year/end_year OR start_age/end_age
-   - Optional: end_year, description
+   - Optional: description, timeframe
+   - NOTE: If user doesn't have birth year set, ask for it or use actual years instead of ages

 ENRICHMENT TOOLS (NEW):
 5. search-web-context - Search the internet for contextual information